trying marked

 migration to octopress

 I’ll admit it.
 I’ve been ignoring this blog for a while.
 Recently, over lunch, my friends started talked about their moribund blogs and the basic security threat they implied.
 My friend Sean said that he’d migrated to octopress based on a blog post.
 Given that we had all been running various versions of wordpress, it seemed like a good idea to investigate some other, less risky solution.
-I had sort of kept up with wordpress upgrades, but didn’t make the leap to the 3.
+I had sort of kept up with wordpress upgrades, but didn’t make the leap to the 3.x series.
+I actually tried it recently, and discovered that my PHP version on the host wasn’t up to snuff.

 hosting your own git repositories